frottori/frottori/README.md

 ---
 ### :woman_technologist: About Me :
-- :telescope: I'm currently an Undergraduate student at University of West Attica
+- :mortar_board: I'm currently an Undergraduate student at University of West Attica
   - Informatics and Computer Engineering
 - :seedling: Learning how to code and solve general problems
 - :zap: In my free time, I build new projects, edit and watch youtube ;)
-- :mailbox:How to reach me:
+- :mortar_board: Where to reach me:
   - frossovarsou@gmail.com
 ---
 ### :hammer_and_wrench: Languages and Tools :